Medical Compass

 According to the authors, this effect may occur regardless of the number of calories consumed.
 Commonly found high-glycemic foods include items like white flour, sugar and white potatoes.
 The conclusion: Everyone, but especially those trying to lose weight, should avoid refined carbohydrates.

-We tend to focus on macronutrients — protein, carbohydrates and fats — when looking at diets.
-But are these the elements that have the greatest impact on weight loss?
+We tend to focus on macronutrients — protein, carbohydrates, and fats — when we look at diets.
+Which has the greatest impact on weight loss?
 In an RCT, when comparing different macronutrient combinations, there was very little difference among study groups, nor was there much success in helping obese patients reduce their weight (4, 5).
 Only 15 percent of patients achieved a 10 percent reduction in weight after two years.

 The four different macronutrient diet combinations involved overall calorie restriction.
 In addition, each combination had either high protein, high fat; average protein, high fat; high protein, low fat; or low protein, low fat.
 Carbohydrates ranged from low to moderate (35 percent) in the first group to high (65 percent) in the last group.
 This was another well-designed study, involving 811 participants with an average BMI of 33 kg/m², which is classified as obese.